 Posted on: April 25, 2019

-The implementation of the new case-mix classification model, the Patient Driven Grouping Model (PDGM) on January 1, 2020 will bring BIG changes to the Home Health profession!
-HealthPRO® Heritage at Home (HHH) is getting ready today.
-Contact us at email@example.com to learn more about how we can help you prepare for the most dramatic Medicare reimbursement change since PPS.Read More
+Implementation of the new case-mix classification model, the Patient Driven Grouping Model (PDGM), on January 1, 2020 will bring BIG changes to the home health profession!
+HealthPRO® Heritage at Home is ready to help you start preparing TODAY for the most dramatic Medicare reimbursement change since PPS.Read More

 Posted on: April 20, 2019

 Late Friday afternoon, April 19, CMS released the FY 2020 SNF PPS Proposed Rule, specifying a few changes for the Patient-Driven Payment Model (PDPM).
 HealthPRO® Heritage is looking forward to reporting out on all the modifications, but can’t wait to share the following good news…Read More

 Posted on: April 18, 2019

 As of April, CMS has implemented important modifications for the Quality Reporting Program (QRP) and Quality Measures (QMs) that may have significant fiscal, clinical, and compliance implications as well.
 Not only will these changes enable CMS to better monitor SNF outcomes, the modifications raise the bar on performance measures and will challenge SNFs to drive care differently.

 What should SNFs know?
 HealthPRO® Heritage offers guidance.Read More